hmahal/learn-haskell/notes/more_functions.md

 2
 ```

 The `length'` function gets called recursively where the base case is an empty list.
 We `_` because we don't actually care about the value of list head, just that it exists.
-Similarily, we can define function such as `sum`.
+Similarly, we can define function such as `sum`.

 ```haskell
 sum' :: (Num a) => [a] -> a